James Woods Tweets Video Of Joe Biden, Claims He Wore A Wire During Presidential Debate

 — ghostwolfman (@ghostwolfman) September 30, 2020

-Another tweeted their belief that moderator Chris Wallace had sent Biden a list of topics in advance, to include the questions he’d be asked and in what order.
+Another tweeted their belief that moderator Chris Wallace had sent Biden a list of topics in advance, including the questions he’d be asked and in what order.
 The user showed what appeared to be a screenshot of “talking points” purportedly sent to Biden, with a link to an article from Russian news agency Russia Today.

 “Cheaters can always find a way to cheat.
 We knew it was coming.
 Joe also had 6 pages of talking points ordered correctly for the debate.
 How did he know the questions & their order.
 Maybe we should ask Chris Wallace,” the commenter wrote.

-Another suggested in a tweet that Biden was using a “smart contact lens,” and suggested that during the Democratic presidential debates a few months back, “Biden’s eye turned bloody, right around the time he became frazzled and confused.”
+Another suggested in a tweet that Biden was using a “smart contact lens” and suggested that during the Democratic presidential debates a few months back, “Biden’s eye turned bloody, right around the time he became frazzled and confused.”

 Others aren’t buying Woods’ claim.